huggingface/blog/annotated-diffusion.md

 ### ResNet/ConvNeXT block

 Next, we define the core building block of the U-Net model.
 The DDPM authors employed a Wide ResNet block ([Zagoruyko et al., 2016](https://arxiv.org/abs/1605.07146)), but Phil Wang decided to also add support for a ConvNeXT block ([Liu et al., 2022](https://arxiv.org/abs/2201.03545)), as the latter has achieved great success in the image domain.
 One can choose one or another in the final U-Net architecture.

+*Update: Phil Wang decided to [remove ConvNeXT blocks](https://github.com/lucidrains/denoising-diffusion-pytorch/commit/989f0fcb8e5f68ac851ccf213c993045512e7456) from his implementation as they didn't seem to work well for him.
+However, we obtained nice results with them, as shown further in this blog.*

 ```python
 class Block(nn.Module):